craftablescience/sourcepp/docs/index.md

 </table>
 \endhtmlonly

+(\*) These libraries are incomplete and still in development.
+Their interfaces are unstable and will likely change in the future.
+Libraries not starred should be considered stable, and their existing interfaces will not change much if at all.
+Note that wrappers only exist for stable libraries.

-(\*) Many text-based formats in Source are close to (if not identical to) KeyValues v1, such as [VDF](https://developer.valvesoftware.com/wiki/VDF), [VMT](https://developer.valvesoftware.com/wiki/VMT), and [VMF](https://developer.valvesoftware.com/wiki/VMF_(Valve_Map_Format)).
+(&dagger;) Many text-based formats in Source are close to (if not identical to) KeyValues v1, such as [VMT](https://developer.valvesoftware.com/wiki/VMT) and [VMF](https://developer.valvesoftware.com/wiki/VMF_(Valve_Map_Format)).

-(&dagger;) The MDL parser is not complete.
-It is usable in its current state, but it does not currently parse more complex components like animations.
-This parser is still in development.
+## Wrappers

+Wrappers for libraries considered complete exist for C, C#, and/or Python, depending on the library.
+The Python wrappers can be found on PyPI in the `sourcepp` package.

 ## Special Thanks